JaqiKal/tic-tac-toe/README.md

 ### Concept to User-Friendly Design

 My primary aim was to develop a compelling Tic-Tac-Toe game that offers a twist on the classic game by introducing a player versus computer mode.
-This is a basic implementation where the computer makes random moves, the initial focus will be on creating a functional and enjoyable game where new features can be added over time.
+This is a basic implementation where the computer makes random moves, the initial focus will be on creating a functional game where new features can be added over time.
 Recognizing the importance of accessibility and user engagement, I crafted a responsive design through wireframe planning.
 This ensured that whether on a smartphone or desktop, players would enjoy a seamless experience.
 Wireframes also acted as a visual guide during the development process, helping to organize the placement of game elements.
 The foundational structure of the game was built upon existing tutorials and guides, with due acknowledgment given to the original creators.
 The game was set to feature a minimalist aesthetic with a modern twist, leveraging vibrant colors to captivate players.
 It has a sleek user interface that clearly displays the game board and control buttons for a seamless gaming experience.

 ### User Stories